 If you could meet a previous self of say twenty years ago how close would you feel to that person?
 Would you feel comfortable for example in sharing the same clothes or toothbrush and if not how close would the gap in age have to be?
 You might or might not understand them – would they understand you?
 We inherit from our own past just as from our parents but in the same way feel ourselves changed and separate.

-It’s been discovered we use the same cerebral mechanism to commune with a future self as we do to empathize with strangers so that self control can fairly be called empathy in time rather than space.
+It’s been discovered we use the same cerebral mechanism to commune with a future self as we do to empathize with strangers so that self control can fairly be called empathy in time rather than in space.

-Physically we will likely want to stay the same or even regress a little but psychologically we wouldn’t go back in time for even a minute.
+Physically we will likely want to stay the same or even regress some but psychologically we wouldn’t go back in time for even a minute.
 We hold our memories tighter than our bodies, indeed we identify completely with these thoughts of the past, recordings that are less fixed and trustworthy than we believe.

 We’d like to keep our memories while changing past events but unfortunately there’s no dress rehearsal for life, no chance to do it all again this time for real, avoiding previous mistakes this time – or indeed deliberately repeating them.